CBID2/Blog-posts/cleak64xt04w8jcnvc1pz0iyi.md

 ### Welcome Back!!!

 Congratulations!
 You've picked an open source project to contribute to and you're ready to start making a difference(Need a refresher?
-Check out this and that previous post.)!
+Check out [this post](https://hashnode.com/post/clciz988g098fbgnv17mjbc6l) . )!
 But before we can celebrate, you'll need to learn about one of the most essential tools in your open source contributor's toolkit: the pull request!
 So grab a snack and open that Google Doc (or whatever word-processing software you use), because

 ![Willow Smith in a yellow hoodie and a dreadlocked ponytail says "Class is in season" ](https://media.giphy.com/media/dZd0fvvUdMpz5DNW9A/giphy.gif align="center")